Collective farming: Canada and United States

 The Anabaptist Hutterites have farmed communally since the 16th century.
 Most of them now live on the Canadian Prairies and the northern Great Plains of the United States, as well as in Southern Ontario in Canada.

 Until recently Western Canada had a centralised wheat board where farmers were usually obligated to sell their wheat to the province which sold the product at a high collective price.
 Ontario currently has a milk board which obliges most milk producers to sell their milk to the province at a regulated quality and price.

 A movement of voluntary collective farming started in 2008 in the Research Triangle under the name of crop mob.
 The idea spread throughout the United States and less than 10 years later this particular type of incidental, spontaneous, social-media driven collective farming was reported in over 70 places.

 In popular culture

 In the 2021 Telugu film Sreekaram, the main protagonist encourages people for a community farming.

 The 1929 Soviet film The General Line features Martha and a group of peasants organizing a kolkhoz.
-The film began production as a promotion of the Trotskyite Left Opposition viewpoint on collectivization.
+The film began production as a promotion of the Trotskyist Left Opposition viewpoint on collectivization.
 After the rise of Joseph Stalin and expulsion of his rival Leon Trotsky, it was heavily re-edited into the pro-Stalinist film The Old and the New.

 The 1930 Soviet Ukrainian film Earth features a peasant encouraging his village in the Ukrainian Soviet Socialist Republic to embrace collectivization, which they do after he is killed by kulaks.